PaulACoroneos/Where-Has-Paul-Been/README.md

 # Where-Has-Paul-Been
+A one evening (<3 hour) project.

-A small SPA showing where I (Paul) have been around the world using google maps and nextjs
+A small SPA showing where I (Paul) have been around the world using google maps and Next.js.